Tamable/spotify_fellowship_app_build/README.md

 ## Calendar App (Backend)

 This is the Rails API for a simple calendar event managing app.
+No user login; it assumes the current user to be the one hard-coded user.

 **Technologies:**